 Best places to see whales:

-The two best spots for whale watching in Iceland Reykjavik and Dalvik.
+The two best spots for whale watching in Iceland are Reykjavik and Dalvik.
 Whale watching from Reykjavik takes place just off the shores ofthe Old Harbor in Faxaflói Bay.
 Minke whales, white-beaked dolphins, and porpoises frequent the bay during the winter and humpbacks roam around during the summer.

 Another great location for whale watching all year round is Dalvik.
 Dalvik is a small fishing village with 1400 inhabitants.
 Nestled in the cradle of Eyjafjörður Fjord and surrounded by breathtaking views, the town is a perfect location to meet humpbacks, minke whales, white-beaked dolphins, and porpoises.
 Even the magnificent blue whale sometimes visits the bay.

-Whale Watching Tours in Iceland:
+Whale-Watching Tours in Iceland:

 Whale watching is only available on a guided tour.
-Join our whale watching tour from Dalvik and scout the northern shores of Iceland for these gentle giants.
+Join our whale-watching tour from Dalvik and scout the northern shores of Iceland for these gentle giants.
 The tour also takes you sea angling.

 Before Vikings settled in Iceland, the arctic fox was the only native resident.
 The animal, slightly bigger than a large cat, is famous for being very adaptive and friendly.